JSybrandt/agatha/docs/help/write_docs.md

 The hardest part about ReadTheDocs is getting the remote server to properly install all dependencies needed within the memory and time constraints that come along with using a free 3rd party service.
-We solve this problem by using a combination of a lightweight conda environment, a through  requirements file, and the sphinx autodoc mockup module.
+We solve this problem by using a combination of a lightweight conda environment, and heavy use of the mockup function of sphinx autodoc.

-Some dependencies, such as [protobuf][10] and python 3.8 are best installed via conda.
+Some dependencies, such as [protobuf][10], can only be installed via conda.
 Additionally, because the conda environment creation process is the first step that ReadTheDocs will perform each build, we also load in our documentation-specific requirements.
 These modules are specified in `docs/environment.yaml`.

-The rest of the decencies that can be installed via pip are specified in `requirements.txt`.
-This is the typical process for adding dependencies to any python project.
-The contests of this file are parsed in our `setup.py` so that any user running `pip` to install agatha will receive all required modules.

-_However_, ReadTheDocs asserts a string 900 second build time limitation, as well as a 500mb memory limit.
-For this reason there are a number of modules that we cannot afford to install when building documentation of the ReadTheDocs server.
-We specify these expensive modules in `.readthedocs_mocked_requirements.txt`.
-When running on ReadTheDocs.org, the `READTHEDOCS` environment variable will be set to `True`.
-We observe this in `setup.py` and `docs/conf.py` in order to omit these modules from being installed, and to replace these modules with mocked alternatives.
-This has the effect of decreasing the quality of our documentation in some places, but enables all the other features that come along with ReadTheDocs.org.
+The rest of the dependencies take too long and use too much memory to be installed on ReadTheDocs.
+At the time of writing we only receive 900 seconds and 500mb of memory in order to build the entire package.
+Furthermore, many of our dependencies may have version conflicts that can cause unexpected issues that are hard to debug on the remote server.
+To get around this limitation, we mockup all of our external dependencies when ReadTheDocs builds our project.

+When the `READTHEDOCS` environment variable is set to `True`, we make two modifications to our documentation creation process.
+Firstly, `setup.py` is configured to drop all requirements, meaning that only the Agatha source code itself will be installed.
+In order to load our source without error, we make the second change in `docs/conf.py`.
+Here, we set `autodoc_mock_imports` to be a list of all top-level imported modules within Agatha.
+Unfortunately, some package names are different from their corresponding module names (`pip install faiss_cpu` provides the `faiss` module for instance).  _Therefore, the list of imported modules has to be duplicated in `docs/conf.py`._

+Because we are mocking up all of our dependencies, there are some lower-quality documents in places.
+Specifically, where we use type hints for externally defined classes.
+Future work could try to selectively enable some modules for better documentation on ReadTheDocs.
+However, one can always build higher-quality documentation locally by installing the package with all dependencies and running `make html` in `docs/`.

 [1]:https://www.sphinx-doc.org/en/master/index.html
 [2]:https://readthedocs.org/